The Feelers: History

 The Feelers released a greatest hits album entitled The Feelers: The Best: '98–'08 in November 2008, which contained 18 songs including two brand new tracks; "Beautiful Feeling" and "Whoever Said".
 In October 2009 the album earned The Feelers a Tui in the Vodafone New Zealand Music Awards for the highest selling album.

 In May 2009 The Feelers members announced that a new album was in production.
 In September they released details of a competition with MasterCard, where two winners would fly to the Cook Islands, and sing and appear in the video of their single "Blue Skies".
 In an interview with radio station The Rock FM from Rarotonga that October, The Feelers mentioned that the new album would not be released for several months, but the album did not appear.
 After extended delays, a new album was finally announced for release in August 2011.

 In November 2009, the Feelers announced an annual summer tour, adding an as yet unreleased song to the live gigs, "Open Up The Ground".

 In March 2010, the band released a cover version of Jesus Jones hit, "Right Here, Right Now", as the anthem to the 2011 Rugby World Cup advertising campaign.
 The New Zealand Herald wrote that the announcement had been "widely panned by New Zealanders posting on the social networking site Twitter", though the newspaper added that some had expressed relief that The Feelers had been chosen, over other Kiwi bands.

 In 2011, the band released the album Hope Nature Forgives.
+Their song "Stand Up" featured as the campaign song for the New Zealand National Party during the 2011 New Zealand election.

 James Reid's brother is singer-songwriter Donald Reid.
 Matt Thomas' brother is Gareth Thomas, keyboardist in New Zealand band Goodshirt.

-Their song "Stand Up" featured as the campaign song for the New Zealand National Party during the 2011 New Zealand election.